JSobolewski/Multiplex/README.md

 2. For one reservation (ticket) there can be multiple places, but we assume they're all one type (for Student/Adult/Child).
 3. We assume reservation expires 5 minutes before screening starts.
 If the user won't appear at latest 5 minutes before screening starts - the ticket is lost.
 4. We assume that every room is 5 rows x 5 seats.
+5. When sending POST request to register new reservation, sent array "chosenSeatsArray" should only have seats we choose to book, other seats should be marked as free ('o').
+Otherwise, the project will throw an exception.